Using the Advanced Vagrant Features in PhpStorm

 Specifying Vagrant instance folder

 By default, the Vagrantfile and all other Vagrant specifics (like Puppet manifests) are placed in the root of a PhpStorm project.
-Since this is not always desirable, the instance folder where PhpStorm should look for Vagrantfile can be configured through the Vagrant page of the settings/preferences:
+Since this is not always desirable, the instance folder where PhpStorm should look for Vagrantfile can be configured through the Vagrant page of the Settings: